Under the direction of Olin C. and Marjorie Bailey Library, the Hendrix College

 and photographs spanning the former U.S. representative's thirty-eight years in

 Congress.
 This collection covers 1957-1975, the period of time when Mills chaired the powerful House Ways

 and Means Committee.
 A replica of his office is in the Mills Center for the

 Social Sciences.
-Consult the Archivist for more information, including a
+Consult the Library Director for more information, including a

 that will allow researchers to search an index to the Mills Collection.

 The Mills Collection and office is open to researchers by appointment only.

 Please contact Library Director, Britt Anne Murphy,